 For connectors and wiring information for another device, see page 16.
 For assistance in configuring the unit to communicate with another device, consult the factory; customer service phone numbers are in the back of this manual.
-Also see the entries below for Configure DGPS and Configure NMEA.
+Also see the entry Configure NMEA.
 To set Com Port Configuration: